Jimmy062006/ESIClient.Dotcore/docs/FactionWarfareApi.md

 List of the top factions in faction warfare

-Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday.  - --  This route expires daily at 11:05
+Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday  - --  This route expires daily at 11:05

 ### Example
 ```csharp